malinhalia/cfg_SQL_project/README.md

-# CFL SQL course project - Art School
+# CFG SQL course project - Art School
 Final project for the May/June 2023 CFG SQL & Data course.
 For more info on CFG, visit [their website](https://codefirstgirls.com/).

 ## Assignment